voronianski/dookie-css/test/README.md

 ##Unit

-You can run unit tests with several commands from project root:
+You can run unit tests with command from project root:

 ```bash
 npm test